 Regardless of how you do it, make sure you look at your overhead and profit on the spreadsheet or software before you submit the M+E estimating bid.
 Ensure that your overheads and profits are where you want them to be.
 Double-check everything and ensure that it makes sense.

-Step 5- Final Check of all Includes and Excludes of the Project.
+Steps For Estimating , Step 5- Final Check of all Includes and Excludes of the Project.

 Your includes and excludes might have been recorded in a spreadsheet, specification schedule or scope of works document.
 Open and read every single include and exclude.
 Don’t just skim over it.
 Ensure that you haven’t missed anything.

 We have discussed the first five simple steps to make your bidding process almost stress-free.
 We will discuss the next five in my next blog.
 If you need estimating software to estimate projects on your own, contact us here because we have special discounted prices with a prominent estimating software provider in the UK.

 Here at Chase Estimating, our bread and butter is Mechanical, electrical and insulation estimating.
 We would be more than happy to help you with your estimating requirements, in whatever capacity that may be.
 We use the powerful Ensign estimating software package to make sure your bid is accurate and has up to date material costs and labour times.